swkkd/gowebapi/docs/AttributeApi.md

 # **AttributeCreateAttribute**
-> AttributeCreateAttribute(ctx, webId, attribute, optional)
+> AttributeCreateAttribute(a.client.ctx, webId, attribute, optional)
 Create a new attribute as a child of the specified attribute.

 ### Required Parameters